holtgrewe/tracdox/trac-sphinx/source/Tutorial/SamBamIO.rst

 Name Stores and Name Store Caches
 ---------------------------------

-In order to translate from numeric reference id (``rID``) to text reference sequence name, the names have to be stored in a [dox:StringSet StringSet] which we will call a **name store**.
+In order to translate from numeric reference id (``rID``) to text reference sequence name, the names have to be stored in a :dox:`StringSet` which we will call a **name store**.
-For being able to translate back from a textual name (stored as a [dox:CharString CharString], for example), we need a :dox:`NameStoreCache` that allows the fast lookup of numeric ids from textual names.
+For being able to translate back from a textual name (stored as a :dox:`CharString`, for example), we need a :dox:`NameStoreCache` that allows the fast lookup of numeric ids from textual names.
-Both the name store and the cache are then wrapped by a [dox:BamIOContext BamIOContext].
+Both the name store and the cache are then wrapped by a :dox:`BamIOContext`.
 This context object is used to prescient from the differences of SAM and BAM files when reading and writing.

-For example, when writing out a [dox:BamAlignmentRecord BamAlignmentRecord] to a SAM file, we need to look up the name of the reference from its numeric id to write it out as a string.
+For example, when writing out a :dox:`BamAlignmentRecord` to a SAM file, we need to look up the name of the reference from its numeric id to write it out as a string.
 When reading a record from a SAM file, we have to translate its name string into a numeric id.
 Even more, if the sequence is not know yet (remember, the ``@SQ`` headers are optional), we have to append it to the name store and register it with the cache.